ElapseAI/idea-ape-enterprise-docs/docs.md

 # IdeaApe Enterprise API

-# Read v1
+# Read Analysis
-`POST /enterprise/analysis/v1/read`
+POST `/enterprise/analysis/read`

 This endpoint is used to read the analysis results for a given analysis ID.
-It requires an API key for authorization.
+It requires an API key and an Enterprise-API-key for authorization.

 ## Expected Input
 The expected input is a JSON object with the following properties: